 Needless to say, the fewer clarity features a diamond has, the rarer it is and the more valuable it becomes.
 It should come as no surprise that some of the world’s most expensive diamonds have a good combination of color and clarity ratings.

-Clarity characteristics are an integral part of a naturally formed diamond.
-During its formation process, imperfections are created in a sequence of chaotic events deep within the Earth and it doesn’t end there.
-Besides forces of nature, the rough diamond mining and polishing process also constitute towards the ultimate condition of the diamond.
+During a diamond’s formation process, the imperfections are created by a chain of chaotic events deep within the Earth and it doesn’t end there.
+Besides the forces of nature, rough diamond mining and polishing processes are also factors that affect the ultimate condition of the diamond.